dunkelrot/elxml/README.md

-elxml
+elxml-archiver
 =====

-A minimalistic Excel OOXML writer.
+A minimalistic Excel OOXML writer with archiver.
 The main purpose is to create simple Excel files via JavaScript.
 The current implementation supports

 1. Multiple sheets